dkeenan7/LyteFyba/PCB/Readme.txt

 with the rest of the printed resistor.
 Select R1 and delete it.
 Add a new track from the end of the printed resistor to the now unconnected via.
 Ok the warning that his will create one net from Vdd and BypR; this is unavoidable.
 Design rule check should still pass.
-Add the *two* new tracks (one is small under the via) the rotatables group (select them, use contect menu "add to group" and choose the "Rotatables" group).
+Add the *two* new tracks (one is small under the via) to the rotatables group (select them, use contect menu "add to group" and choose the "Rotatables" group).
 Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
 Repour all copper.
 Design check.
 Zoom out.